mistermichaelll/M1FinanceR/README.md

 # m1financeR - analyze your M1 Finance portfolio in R
-M1 Finance does not have its own API through which they can access and download things like realized/unrealized gain.
+M1 Finance does not have its own API through which users can access and download things like realized/unrealized gain.
 According to M1 Finance:

 > While M1 does not have realized gain information on the app or website, you can view this information on our clearing firm, Apex Corporation's website.